PYMaksim/Protecting-RAG-against-injection/README.md

 Conclusion
 Regex patterns are effective as a first defense layer against direct injections in known languages.
 The chunk boundary bypass vulnerability is mitigated by two mechanisms: chunk overlap and full context re-validation.
 For protection against synonyms and obfuscation (e.g., "skip all directives"), a second layer is needed — semantic analysis or an LLM-based classifier.

+Injection blocking is 100% effective.
+Minor context artifacts (duplicates, sentence fragments) are an intentional trade‑off between security and context cleanliness.
+In production, this is addressed by switching from character‑based chunking to semantic chunking (by paragraph or logical unit).